What Does it Take to Be a Food Service Manager?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Lunchroom Operator

 - Banquet Manager

-There were about 308,700 jobs for Food Service Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 308,700 jobs in the United States for Food Service Manager.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 27,700 new jobs for Food Service Manager by 2026.
-The BLS estimates 36,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 36,800 job openings in this field each year.